backstage/backstage/docs/backend-system/architecture/04-plugins.md

 ### Scalable

 Plugins must always be designed to be horizontally scalable.
 This means that you should not keep any state in memory, or make sure that replicating this state across multiple instances is not an issue.
-Plugins should either be stateless, or store their state in external service, such as a database.
+Plugins should either be stateless, or store their state in an external service, such as a database.

 ### Isolated